The Standard Long-Term Disability Denial: How to Appeal

 How to Appeal a Denied Long-Term Disability Claim from The Standard

 Once you understand why your long-term disability claim has been denied you can determine the steps you need to take to appeal your case.
-You will likely want to strengthen weak areas of your claim and acquire stronger or additional kinds evidence.
+You will likely want to strengthen weak areas of your claim and acquire stronger or additional kinds of evidence.
 Getting the right evidence on the record is particularly important during the appeal process.
 In ERISA-governed LTD cases, you will not be able to submit any further evidence for your case should it be brought to court, the next stage in the long-term disability process.

 Steps you can take to strengthen your appeal can include:

 - Make sure your evidence is up to date: Before submitting your appeal, you want to make sure that all your evidence is as updated as possible.
-This can mean going to doctors appointments or having your health condition reevaluated.
+This can mean going to doctor’s appointments or having your health condition reevaluated.
 The Standard will want proof that you are disabled now, not months ago.

 - Acquiring additional medical evidence: Unfortunately, medical records alone may not be enough to satisfy the definition of disability set in your policy by The Standard.
 You can back up these records with additional medical evidence from health experts who can evaluate you with supplementary tests, such as neurological and functional capacity evaluations.

 - Obtaining vocational evidence: A vocational expert can be a valuable resource in a long-term disability appeal.
-They will assess your occupation and your ability to perform its duties while disabled.
+They will assess your occupation and your ability to perform your duties while disabled.
 A vocational evaluation can be especially important if you are appealing a denial based on your policy’s definition of disability switching from the own occupation definition to the any occupation definition.
-A vocational expert be able to prove that you are too disabled to perform any job in the workforce.
+A vocational expert is able to prove that you are too disabled to perform any job in the workforce.

 - Getting a report from your treating physician: A personal report from your treating physician may be able to highlight aspects and symptoms of your condition that may be overlooked in your medical records or diagnosis.
 Your physician is likely are of the more intricate details of your condition, and a report can supplement your official records.

 - Statements from personal acquaintances: People you interact with in your daily life have likely witnessed the ways your condition affects you.
-Testimonies from friends, family, and coworkers can attest to how your health impairs you both in your personal life and in the workplace, which can be valuable backup to your medical evidence.
+Testimonies from friends, family, and coworkers can attest to how your health impairs you both in your personal life and in the workplace, which can be a valuable backup to your medical evidence.

 How Chisholm Chisholm & Kilpatrick Can Help You with Your Appeal against The Standard